Terms & Conditions

 4.2 The costs of the Services listed in the Offer or Confirmation are based on the information that the Contractual Partner has given the Hotelier as part of their order.
 The Hotelier is entitled to unilaterally raise the cost if the Contractual Partner has omitted information which influences the price determination (e.g. checking in with a pet).

 4.4 All payments must be made in the currency that is stated on the Offer or Confirmation.
-If the Contractual Partner and / or a Guest wish to pay the bill in cash, they may do so at the Hotel in the currencies CZK, EUR, USD and GBP; unfortunately, cash payments in other currencies are not possible.
-If the Contractual Partner or the Guest pay the bill by credit or debit card, this is debited by the amount in CZK.
-The invoiced amount is listed on the invoice in CZK.
+If the Contractual Partner and / or a Guest wish to pay the bill in cash, they may do so at the Hotel in the currencies CZK and EUR; cash payments in other currencies are not possible.
+If the Contractual Partner or the Guest pays the bill by credit card, this is debited by the amount in CZK.
+The invoiced amount is listed on the invoice in CZK and EUR.
 For any conversion that should be required for the paying of services in cash, the Hotelier will use the official exchange rate of the Czech National Bank on the day the Guest checked in.

 4.7 The Contractual Partner acknowledges that the Hotelier may not accept credit cards issued by certain credit card companies.
 It is the responsibility of the Contractual Partner to check whether credit cards issued by specific credit card companies are accepted by the Hotelier.

 4.8 The Hotelier is entitled to demand advance payments or payment in full before arrival.
-The Contractual Partner is obligated to pay for the Services included by the Hotelier on the invoice within the payment period listed on this invoice, whereby the decisive date is the date on which the amount is credited to the Hotelier’s account.
-If the payment deadline is missing from the invoice, this amounts to five (5) workdays.
+The Contractual Partner is obligated to pay for the Services included by the Hotelier on the advance invoice within the payment period listed on this invoice, whereby the decisive date is the date on which the amount is credited to the Hotelier’s account.
+Upon receipt of the advance payment, the Hotelier will issue a tax document for the payment received in accordance with applicable law.
+After the Services have been provided, the Hotelier shall issue a proper tax document for the billing of the Services, for which the advance payment made on the basis of the advance invoice shall be used.

-4.10 If the Contractual Partner and / or the Guest defaults on the fulfilment of a payment obligation, than the Contractual Partner and the Guest are required to pay a contractual penalty amounting to 0.05% of the outstanding amount for each day of the delay or part thereof; any damage compensation claims by the Hotelier remain unaffected by this.
+4.10 If the Contractual Partner and / or the Guest defaults on the fulfilment of a payment obligation, than the Contractual Partner and the Guest are required to pay a contractual penalty amounting to 0.05% of the outstanding amount for each day of the delay or part thereof; any claims by the Hotelier for statutory interest on the amount due or damage compensation claims by the Hotelier remain unaffected by this.

 5.1 The Contractual Partner and / or the Guest may cancel a Confirmation at any time, but note the cancellation fees arising from the Offer or Confirmation.
 If the Offer or Confirmation contains no information about the cancellation, the conditions of this Article 5 apply.

-5.2 If the Contractual Partner booked a maximum of two rooms for a maximum of five days, the following shall apply:
+5.2 If the Contractual Partner booked a maximum of two rooms for a maximum of five nights, the following shall apply:

-If the Hotelier receives a cancellation later than seven (7) days before the date of arrival of the Guest according to the Confirmation, namely at the latest by 6 pm CET that day, the cancellation is free of charge for the Contractual Partner or the Guest.
-If the Contractual Partner or the Guest does not make the cancellation within the above period and / or the Guest does not make use of the Services of the Hotel as included in the Confirmation, or does not use them fully, the Contractual Partner or the Guest is obligated to pay all amounts due according to the Confirmation, for the first day of the period of the accommodation according to the Confirmation.
+If the Hotelier receives a cancellation no later than seven (7) days before the date of arrival of the Guest according to the Confirmation, namely at the latest by 6 pm CET that day, the cancellation is free of charge for the Contractual Partner or the Guest.
+If the Contractual Partner or the Guest does not make the cancellation within the above period and / or the Guest does not make use of the Services of the Hotel as included in the Confirmation, or does not use them fully, the Contractual Partner or the Guest is obligated to pay all amounts due according to the Confirmation, to the extent of the fee for the first night of the period of the accommodation according to the Confirmation.

 5.3 In cases that are not covered by Article 5.2 of these Terms and Conditions, the following applies:

-If a cancellation is delivered later than thirty (30) days before the date of arrival of the Guest according to the Confirmation this cancellation is free of charge for the Contractual Partner or the Guest.
-If the Contractual Partner or the Guest does not make the cancellation within the above period and / or does the Guest does not make use of the services of the Hotel as included in the Confirmation or does not use them fully, the Contractual Partner or the Guest is obliged to pay all amounts due according to the Confirmation for the entire payment period of the accommodation, according to the Confirmation.
+If a cancellation is delivered no later than thirty (30) days before the date of arrival of the Guest according to the Confirmation this cancellation is free of charge for the Contractual Partner or the Guest.
+If the Contractual Partner or the Guest does not make the cancellation within the above period and / or the Guest does not make use of the Services of the Hotel as included in the Confirmation or does not use them fully, the Contractual Partner or the Guest is obliged to pay all amounts due according to the Confirmation to the extent of the fee for the entire period of the accommodation, according to the Confirmation.

 5.4 A no-show by the Guest on arrival day according to the Confirmation constitutes a cancellation of the order; the cancellation fee is governed by the Confirmation, subsidiarily under this Article 5.

-6.1 Check-in, within the meaning of these Terms and Conditions, means the personal registration of the Guest at the front desk of the Hotel and the issue of the access cards to their room.
-Check-out within the meaning of these Terms and Conditions means the payment of the outstanding bill by the Contractual Partner and / or the Guest to the Hotel, the vacating of the rooms occupied by the Guest and the return of all room access cards to the Hotel.
+6.1 Check-in, within the meaning of these Terms and Conditions, means the personal registration of the Guest at the reception of the Hotel and the issue of the access cards to their room.
+Check-out within the meaning of these Terms and Conditions means the payment of the outstanding bill by the Contractual Partner and / or the Guest to the Hotelier, the vacating of the rooms occupied by the Guest and the return of all room access cards to the Hotelier.

 6.2 As part of the check-in, the Guest must present a valid passport or identity card, the Confirmation and a valid credit card.
 The Guest agrees that the credit card details will be stored in order to secure claims by the Hotelier against the Contractual Partner and / or the Guest.
 The Hotelier has the right to also examine visas of Guests who are subject to a visa requirement in the Czech Republic because of their nationality, and, with the Guest’s consent, include a copy thereof in the files.
 The Hotelier is entitled to refuse check-in if the Guest fails to comply, or fails to comply fully, with the identification and documentation requirements contained in this paragraph.

-6.7 As used in these Terms and Conditions, the term “rack rate” or “means the applicable rate for each room type that is specified on a daily basis on the Internet and at the front desk of the Hotel.
+6.9 As used in these Terms and Conditions, the term “rack rate” means the applicable rate for each room type that is specified on a daily basis on the Internet and at the reception of the Hotel.

 7.1 The Hotelier has on-site, unguarded parking places in the underground garage.
 These are at the disposal of the Guest against payment of a parking fee set by the Hotelier, provided that such parking places have not been assigned to other Guests yet.

-7.2 The Hotelier displays the amount of the parking fee, and enquiries as to its current amount may also be made at the front desk of the Hotel.
+7.2 The Hotelier displays the amount of the parking fee, and enquiries as to its current amount may also be made at the reception of the Hotel.

 7.3 The Guest is responsible for entering and exiting the garage, as well as entering and exiting parking spaces.
 The Hotelier notes that the parking garage is small in size and entering and exiting the garage as well as entering and exiting parking spaces involves maneuvering in a confined space.
 If the Guest does not think that their maneuvering capabilities allow for this, they should not use the underground garage.
 Therefore, the Hotelier shall not be liable for damages during the entering or exiting of the garage or parking space, even if the Hotel employees politely advise the Guest during these maneuvers.